UPDATED: 1:01 p.m. EDT, April 25 —

-Baltimore, which has already long struggled with police leadership stability amid a steadily high crime rate, was now also facing serious turmoil at the top ranks of its political leadership.
+It was the latest twist to a scandal in a city which has already long struggled with police leadership stability amid a steadily high crime rate.

-With Mayor Catherine Pugh‘s health issues forcing her to take a leave of absence last week, the Baltimore City Council sent a letter Monday calling for her resignation.
+With Mayor Catherine Pugh‘s health issues forcing her to take a leave of absence, the Baltimore City Council sent a letter calling for her resignation.